Andrew5057/java-dodgeball/README.md

 ## Setup

-### Installing the JDK
+### Installation
 Before you play, make sure you have installed the JDK onto your computer.
 The JDK can be downloaded [here](https://www.oracle.com/java/technologies/downloads/); make sure you have installed JDK 22 or later before proceeding.

+You will also have to download this folder.

 ### Hosting a server

 In order to play dodgeball, one person must start a server.
-To do this, download and run the [hosting .jar file](https://github.com/Andrew5057/dodgeball-final/blob/main/Host%20Dodgeball.jar).
+Make sure you have downloaded and unzipped the `java-dodgeball` folder before doing this.

-When it's downloaded, open a new terminal window in whatever folder you downloaded the file ([🪟](https://johnwargo.com/posts/2024/launch-windows-terminal/) [🍎](https://support.apple.com/guide/terminal/open-new-terminal-windows-and-tabs-trmlb20c7888/mac) [🐧](https://www.techrepublic.com/article/linux-101-how-to-quickly-open-a-terminal-in-a-specific-directory/)) and paste the following command:
+When it's downloaded, open a new terminal window in the folder. ([🪟](https://johnwargo.com/posts/2024/launch-windows-terminal/) [🍎](https://support.apple.com/guide/terminal/open-new-terminal-windows-and-tabs-trmlb20c7888/mac) [🐧](https://www.techrepublic.com/article/linux-101-how-to-quickly-open-a-terminal-in-a-specific-directory/)) and paste the following command:

 `
 java -jar "Host Dodgeball.jar"